Adigunifeloluwa-dev/Employee-Satisfaction-Predictive-Model/README.md

 - [License](#license)
 - [How to Use](#how-to-use)
 - [Contributing](#contributing)

+  ## Objectives

+- Train machine learning models on employee satisfaction data to predict leave or not.
+- Compare the performance of KNN and Random Forest algorithms in predicting employee satisfaction.
+- Identify the most effective model for future deployment in employe satisfaction assessments.

+## Dataset
+The project utilizes the employee satisfaction dataset made available by Tawfik Elmetwally, comprising various parameters relating to an employee

+**Data Source:** (https://www.kaggle.com/datasets/tawfikelmetwally/employee-dataset) by Tawfik Elmetwally

 ### Dataset Description

 Each entry in the dataset represents employee satisfaction parameters: